-Charles Chan is a dance teacher, choreographer and DJ in Latin and Ballroom; as well as a Licentiate member of the Imperial Society of Teachers of Dancing.
+Charles Chan is a dance teacher and DJ in Latin and Ballroom dances; as well as a Licentiate member of the Imperial Society of Teachers of Dancing.

 Born in Hong Kong, Charles moved to London as a teenager and for many years had a successful career as a dental surgeon.
 During this time he discovered Ballroom and Latin Dancing – a hobby which soon turned into a passion, eventually leading him to pursue a professional career in dance.

 Since then he has built up a budding profile as a teacher of students from social dancers to medallists; as well as a DJ and compère for social events and dance competitions.

-Charles is a member of the teaching/organising team of the long running dance club The Pink Jukebox and a co-organiser of the international dance competition The Pink Jukebox Trophy.
-He performs and competes regularly with the showdance team The Pink Dancers.
+Charles is a member of the teaching/organising team of the long running dance club The Pink Jukebox and part of the organising team of the international dance competition, The Pink Jukebox Trophy.
+He performs and competes regularly with the show-dance team The Pink Dancers.

 Charles believes Latin and Ballroom Dancing is for everyone, at any age; it is a healthy, sociable pastime which is a lot of fun - and can even be life-changing.